mattermost/mattermost-developer-documentation/site/content/integrate/plugins/components/server/hello-world.md

 This tutorial will walk you through the basics of writing a Mattermost plugin with a server component.

 Note that the steps below are intentionally very manual to explain all of the pieces fitting together.
-In practice, we recommend referencing [mattermost-plugin-starter-template](https://github.com/mattermost/mattermost-plugin-starter-template) for helpful build scripts.
+In practice, we recommend referencing {{< newtabref href="https://github.com/mattermost/mattermost-plugin-starter-template" title="mattermost-plugin-starter-template" >}} for helpful build scripts.
 Also, the plugin API changed in Mattermost 5.2.
 Consult the [migration]({{< ref "/integrate/plugins/migration" >}}) document to upgrade older plugins.

 ## Prerequisites

 Mattermost plugins extend the server using a Go API.
 In the future, gRPC may be supported, allowing you to write plugins in any language.
-For now, you'll need a functioning Go environment, so follow [Go's Getting Started](https://golang.org/doc/install) guide if needed.
+For now, you'll need a functioning Go environment, so follow {{< newtabref href="https://golang.org/doc/install" title="Go's Getting Started" >}} guide if needed.

 You'll also need a Mattermost server to install and test the plugin.
-This server must have [Enable](https://docs.mattermost.com/administration/config-settings.html#enable-plugins) set to true in the [PluginSettings](https://docs.mattermost.com/administration/config-settings.html#plugins-beta) section of its config file.
-If you want to upload plugins via the System Console or API, you'll also need to set [EnableUploads](https://docs.mattermost.com/administration/config-settings.html#enable-plugin-uploads) to true in the same section.
+This server must have {{< newtabref href="https://docs.mattermost.com/administration/config-settings.html#enable-plugins" title="Enable" >}} set to true in the {{< newtabref href="https://docs.mattermost.com/administration/config-settings.html#plugins-beta" title="PluginSettings" >}} section of its config file.
+If you want to upload plugins via the System Console or API, you'll also need to set {{< newtabref href="https://docs.mattermost.com/administration/config-settings.html#enable-plugin-uploads" title="EnableUploads" >}} to true in the same section.

 ## Build the plugin